Biden Appropriations Veto Could Help to Skirt Inquiry

 This policy has attracted significant criticism from Republican lawmakers, especially in the wake of the Supreme Court's decision to overturn Roe v.
 Wade.
 In response to conservative states passing abortion laws, the Department of Defense implemented a policy covering travel expenses for service members or dependents who need to travel out of state due to local restrictions.

 Sen. Tommy Tuberville, R-Ala., has emerged as a prominent critic of this policy, asserting that it violates federal law.
-In protest, Tuberville has held up 318 promotions across the braches of armed services.
+In protest, Tuberville has held up 318 promotions across the branches of armed services.

 The Pentagon has maintained a steadfast position, emphasizing that every service member should have equal access to healthcare, regardless of their duty station.